Seven Safety Challenges during Oil & Gas Turnarounds

 Some TA tasks such as inspection and clean-out, are performed in confined spaces.
 Working in shafts, trenches, manholes and tunnels poses risks such as restricted movement, exposure to vapors and welding fumes, injuries posed by reduced lighting conditions.

 Benzene is a colorless, flammable chemical used in the production of fuels, as well as natural part of crude oil and gasoline.
 It is classified by EPA as a known human carcinogen, therefore benzene exposure can pose health risks through inhalation and skin absorption.
 Entry prescreening using a rugged, portable multi-gas monitor is ideal for turnarounds.

 With contractor personnel scattered over the jobsite, data visibility is more important than ever.
 Managers need to be able to show that each worker is protected and equipment has been tested and is working properly.
 Sensor-embedded PPE paired with a cloud-based solution for collecting, storing and analyzing safety data helps managers keep track and report on all compliance-critical data.
 But more importantly, they know when people are safe, regardless of their location.
 Smart PPE is especially effective for real-time incident awareness and speedy evacuation in case of an emergency.

 4. Hot work

-Additionally, installing or removing insulation materials poses risks of airborne dust.
-If the TA involves servicing refinery utilities, such as diesel-powered electricity generators, fumes, and excessive noise may be present.
+Additionally, installing or removing insulation materials pose risks of airborne dusts.
+If the TA involves servicing refinery utilities, such as diesel powered electricity generators, fumes and excessive noise may be present.

 PPE should be used to protect workers from gases and vapors in non-drained systems, abrasive aerosols, dusty materials, asbestos, equipment noise or ultraviolet radiation.